yereverluvinunclebert/Panzer-CPU-Gauge-RC5-VB6/README.md

  Harry Whitfield for his quality testing, brain stimulation and being an unwitting source of inspiration.

- Fafalone for his in-code timers.
+ Fafalone for his Core Audio Implementation.

  Runtime Dependencies: